 Without any domestic ETF options, many investors are forced to purchase cryptocurrencies directly through exchanges like Coinbase.
 These purchases entail their own set of challenges with accounting, since each transaction generates a capital gain or loss that must be reported to the IRS — even if it's a crypto-to-crypto transaction involving no cash profits.

 Fortunately, there are some tools that can help streamline the tax reporting process and enable traders and investors to participate in the market without onerous reporting requirements.
 ZenLedger simplifies crypto tax reporting requirements by aggregating transactions, computing capital gains and autofilling popular IRS forms.
-Try it today for free!

 The Bottom Line